TechnoDevJ/gila-ui-notification/README.md

 **RxJS polling** — `interval` + `takeUntil` for the post-send log polling.
 Stops automatically when all logs reach a terminal status (`SENT` / `FAILED`) or after 15 seconds.

 **Angular Material** — consistent, accessible UI with minimal custom CSS.
 Only the modules needed per component are imported.

-## Screenshots

-> TODO: add screenshots of /send, /messages, and /logs pages.